soyinkas1/PP0002_heart-diesease-project_Classification/README.md

 ### Training the Model
 - Loading the Configuration
 First, load the  model training configuration.
-This configuration includes settings like paths to the training, validation, and test data, as well as the machine learning models and their parameters.
+This configuration includes settings which are the paths to the training, validation, and test data, as well as the machine learning models and their parameters.
 - Loading the Data
 Next, load the datasets:
     * Training Data: Used to train the models.